NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Select the correct statement about the G₁ phase

-(a) Cell is metabolically inactive
+(a) The cell is metabolically inactive

 (c) DNA in the cell does not replicate